godotengine/godot-website/collections/_article/gsoc-2018-progress-report-1.md

 ### How it will work

 *Eventually, the docs will contain a complete tutorial for using WebRTC in Godot.*
 Even though WebRTC is peer-to-peer, it’s not truly serverless.
-Before two clients, or peers, can talk directly, they must use a signalling server to set up a connection.
-The signalling server doesn’t communicate any game data.
+Before two clients, or peers, can talk directly, they must use a signaling server to set up a connection.
+The signaling server doesn’t communicate any game data.
 It only signals the presence of two or more peers.
 Think of the signaling server like a telephone switchboard operator, connecting up two phone lines together.
 One peer calls, and the operator can connect it to another available peer so the peers can then communicate directly.

 [![Telephone switchboard](https://upload.wikimedia.org/wikipedia/commons/d/dc/Jersey_Telecom_switchboard_and_operator.jpg)](https://commons.wikimedia.org/wiki/File:Jersey_Telecom_switchboard_and_operator.jpg)
 *Telephone switchboard, 1975.
 Author: Joseph A. Carr*